Biological organisation as closure of constraints

 Let us now turn to closure, which we interpret as a specific property of a system with respect to dependence between constraints.

-2. There is at least one other constraint Cj belonging to C which depends on Ci ( Ci is generative).
+belonging to which depends on ( is generative).

 As an illustration of closure, consider the following network of dependent constraints: